 4- Delete the Shared Folder from the Sender Account:

-- Click the down-ward arrow next to it and select Move to Bin.
+- Click the downward arrow next to it and select Move to Bin.

-- Click on the Bin the left side and click Empty Bin to delete the files for ever.
+- Click on the Bin the left side and click Empty Bin to delete the files forever.

 - You can also download this data to your computer for later usage offline.